alzheimeer/AirBnB_clone_v3/README.md

 ```

 ## AirBnB clone - RESTful API
-This project has been great,
+This project has been great, For this project, you will need to review a peer’s pull request on the branch storage_get_count (which will be made for question 3), and then accept the pull request, with your review in the comments.

 #INSTALL FLASK
 $ pip3 install Flask